There are several reasons you might want to reduce the clock of your GPU, whether it is the main or memory clock.

 Step 2 – Lower Your Core Clock Speed

 After launching MSI Afterburner, you will be greeted by a few options.
-You should pay close attention to the original position of the slider, as that will be the default value for your graphics card.
-However, there is also a reset button that can help you out if you mess up or forget the values you have changed.
+You should pay close attention to the original position of the slider, as that will be the standard value for your graphics card.
+However, there is also a reset button that can help you out if you mess up or forget the values you have altered.

-To underclock, you need to either move the core clock slider to the left to its original place (the ‘+0’ position) or move it even further to get it lower than its factory clock.
-This will depend on your reason for underclocking your graphics card.
+To underclock, you need to either move the core clock slider to the left to its original place (the ‘+0’ position) or move it even further to get it lower than its base speed.
+This will depend on your goal for underclocking your graphics card.

-Once you have the core clock at your desired level, click “Apply”, and you can close the application if you don’t want to modify anything further.
-Be sure to toggle the small Windows icon to ensure that the settings will apply after every startup.
+Once you have the core clock at your preferred level, click “Apply”, and you can close the application if you don’t want to modify anything further.
+Be sure to toggle the tiny Windows icon to ensure that the settings will apply after every startup.

 Step 3 – Underclock The Memory Clock (Optional)